sparkflows/sparkflows-docs/docs/user-guide/data-preparation/datetime.rst

 Date Time Field Extract
 ----------------------------------------

-Below is a sample workflow which contains Date Time Field Extract processor in Fire Insights.
+Below is a sample workflow which contains Date Time Field Extract processor in Sparkflows.
 It demonstrates the usage of Date Time Field Extract node to extract Date Time parts and add them as new columns.

 It does the following processing of data: